 Kjersti Buaas embodies the energy and curiosity of the human spirit.
-Her life path has been paved with accomplishments achieved throughout her incredible snowboarding career, but perhaps more impressive is the underlying simplicity that shines through her actions and teachings.
+Her life path has been paved with accomplishments achieved throughout her incredible snowboarding career.
+Perhaps even more impressive is the underlying simplicity that shines through her actions and teachings.
 The four-time Olympian currently spends her days deeply connected with nature as she spreads awareness on sustainable van living.
 Buaas exemplifies the positive ripple effect that can be accomplished when someone is passionate about what they do.

-From designing and demonstrating sustainable vans, to guiding and lecturing on the practice of breath work, so much of what Buaas does is designed for positive change.
+From demonstrating sustainability to guiding and lecturing on the practice of breath work, Buass inspires positive change.
 She strives to be the best version of herself each day, constantly creating the future she envisions.
-Buaas sees a tomorrow where individuals are motivated to focus on the inner work necessary to allow for bigger movements to take place.
+Buaas sees a tomorrow where individuals are motivated to focus on inner work.
+The work necessary to allow for bigger movements to take place.

 With the health of our planet in a state of urgency, Kjersti Buaas works with many nonprofits like Protect Our Winters, Lonely Whale, and Project Drawdown with Paul Hawken to fight for a better tomorrow.
-She and her partner, Chanelle, founded PRSNT Adventure Retreats to guide and empower women through the experiences of outdoor sports and excursions.
+She and her partner, Chanelle, founded PRSNT Adventure Retreats.
+They did so to guide and empower women through the experiences of outdoor sports and excursions.

 Buaas possesses a unique mindset and drive that inspires positivity and appreciation.
 Face the Current spoke with her to discuss her motivations, outlook, story, and more.

 Ty Johnson: Currently, you and your partner are living out of a converted sprinter van, demonstrating its accessibility and spreading awareness on sustainable van living.
 What challenges and joys have you encountered throughout this process?